Anjok07/ultimatevocalremovergui/README.md

 - **Choose Main Model** - Here is where you choose the main model to perform a deep vocal removal.
   - Each of the models provided were trained on different parameters, though they can convert tracks of all genres.
-  - Each model differs in the way they processes given tracks.
+  - Each model differs in the way they process given tracks.
      - The [*'Model Test Mode'*](https://github.com/Anjok07/ultimatevocalremovergui/tree/beta#checkboxes) option makes it easier for the user to test different models on given tracks.
 - **Choose Stacked Model** - These models are meant to clean up vocal artifacts from instrumental outputs.
   - The stacked models provided are only meant to process instrumental outputs created by a main model.